A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: Market structure and analysis

 Most financial models relies upon stochastic processes in continuous time and, mainly, on \Levy\ processes: the well known Brownian motion is just the simplest of them.
 Working in a \Levy\ framework leads to the development models characterized by a very reach structure which can be used to efficiently include many stylized facts.
 The interested reader can refer to \citet{Sato} and \citet{applebaum2009} for an overview on \Levy\ processes and to \citet{CT2003} for applications to financial markets.
-One of the assumptions of \Levy\ processes is the independence of increments.
+By definition, \Levy\ processes has independent increments.
 For this reason, before using \Levy\ processes for modeling purposes, one has to check that the increments are independent.
 Following the approach proposed in \citet{Brigo2007}, we compute the auto-correlation function (ACF) on six different time series, one for each market, on the calendar product with delivery the year 2023.
 We consider the series of daily log-returns $x_{1},x_{2},\dots,x_{n}$, with

-where $S_{t_{i}}$ denotes the price of a given risky asset at time $t_{i}$ and we compute the ACF with lag $k$ as:
+where $P_{t_{i}}$ denotes the price of a (general) risky asset at time $t_{i}$ and we compute the ACF with lag $k$ as:

 where $\hat{m}$ and $\hat{v}$ are the sample mean and variance.
 Roughly speaking we can consider the ACF as an estimate of the correlation between the random variables $X(t_{i})$ and $X(t_{i+k})$.
 ACF for the six selected products above are shown in the charts in Figure \ref{fig:ACF_historical_log_ret}.
 For the all of them we do not observe any significant lags in the historical return time series, which means the independence assumption is acceptable in this case.
 Changing the delivery period of the product we get similar results.
 Therefore \Levy\ processes can be used in order to properly model the futures prices.